Download it here.

 stuff inside here

-To get an idea of what my site would look like I went to the 2016 Fab Academy Student Archives in order to have a look of what others have done and used the random student button.
+To get an idea of what my site would look like I went to the 2016 Fab Academy Student Archives in order to have a look at what others have done and used the random student button.

-On github I cloned the repository for Massimo's template page to my hard drive.
+On GitHub, I cloned the repository for Massimo's template page to my hard drive.
 Then copied its contents to a directory with my name.

 Most of the time that's where I code HTML.
-The great feature Brackets have is to update in realtime what you code into the browser page.
+The great feature Brackets have is to update in real-time what you code into the browser page.
 This way every single modification can be viewed without the need to refresh.

-$ brew cask install sublime-text
+$ brew install --cask sublime-text

-$ brew cask install brackets
+$ brew install --cask brackets

 background-color: #ffffff;